ibm-cloud-architecture/cloudpak-for-applications/README.md

 5. In summary, some minimal code changes are required to move this application to the WebSphere Liberty runtime and the decision was taken to proceed with these code changes.

-Detailed, step-by-step instruction on how to replicate these steps are provided [here](liberty-analyze.md)
+Detailed, step-by-step instructions on how to replicate these steps are provided [here](liberty-analyze.md)

 #### Build
 The **build** phase made changes to source code and created the WebSphere Liberty configuration artifacts.
 The steps were: